 UK Police could still use some help in the case of Josephine Backshall, 39, of Maldon, Essex, UK.
 She was discovered in Bury Green near Bishop’s Stortford on November 1, 1974.
-Josephine was last seen by her family at about 1800 GMT on Tuesday October 29, 1974, when she left her home to keep an appointment in Witham, Essex, UK.
+Josephine was last seen by her family at about 6pm on Tuesday October 29, 1974, when she left her home to keep an appointment in Witham, Essex, UK.

-There is also some information about Josephine being seen in the company of a man at the Fountain pub in Good Easter at 2230 GMT.
+There is also some information about Josephine being seen in the company of a man at the Fountain pub in Good Easter at 1030pm.

-Investigator Richard Moulder urges anyone else who may have any information relating to the murder of Josephine Backshall to contact UK police on 0845 33 00 222 or call Crimestoppers anonymously on 0800 555 111.
+Investigator Richard Moulder urges anyone else who may have any information about the murder of Josephine Backshall to contact UK police on 0845 33 00 222 or call Crimestoppers anonymously on 0800 555 111.
 Read more in the BBC article about Josephine Backshall here.